OgreCodes/DjangoPython3.Docker/README.md

 ### Configure MySQL Server

-**Note**: *This setup is geared for a MySQL Server setup, but can be used with any database by replacing the MySQL container settings in `docker-compose.yml`.
-For the simplest setup, comment out the mysql section in docker-compose.yml and use the default SQLLite configuration that comes with Django.
-In that case, there is no database setup, Django will create a SQLLite database in the code directory and you can skip to the section below on creating your first migration.*

-Before bringing the database container online, the database name, user, and password need to be set in both `docker-compose.yml` and in `settings.py` for the project.
-Stop the django docker container, then edit `docker-compose.yml` and set the passwords to something a little more secure.
-Optionally, change the database name and username.
+**Note:** *Setting up MySQL Server is optional.
+If you don't need MySQL, skip to [Creating the Initial Django Migration](#creating-the-initial-migration) and Django will automatically create an SQLLite database under `/code' for you.*

+To set up MySQL, stop the django container with `CTRL-C` or `docker-compose stop`; then open `docker-compose.yml` and uncomment the db settings and the links section under the django settings and set the database name, user, and password.

     MYSQL_ROOT_PASSWORD: <New MySQL Root Password>
     MYSQL_DATABASE: django
     MYSQL_USER: django
     MYSQL_PASSWORD: <New User Password>

+**Note:** *Careful when uncommenting those lines, YML is very picky about indent levels.*

 Next, edit `settings.py` (likely `django/<projectname>/<projectname>/settings.py`) and paste the following in place of the existing `DATABASES` section, using the user password you set above.
 If you changed the database name or username, make sure you carry those changes forward as well: